In This Article Show

 - The water temperature may not be quite it for your child.
 He will refuse to take those lessons if the water is cold.

-- Your toddler may find it hard to navigate or move in the water, hence his disapproval of swimming classes.
+- Your toddler may find navigating or moving in the water hard, hence his disapproval of swimming classes.

 - They may fear getting it wrong and being scolded by their swim instructor.